 3. Employee Experience and Adoption Risks

 - Is the new system easy to understand?
-(Complexity kills adoption.)
+Complexity kills adoption.

 - Is there a strong communication and onboarding plan?

-Systems like WellthCare use a "Trojan horse" strategy: employees love the instant rewards (free spendable dollars at the WellthCare Store) and the automatic retirement contributions.
-This drives organic adoption without forced enrollment.
-The golden rule: if it’s not obvious, it won’t scale.
+Systems like WellthCare use a Trojan horse strategy: employees love the instant rewards (free spendable dollars at the WellthCare Store) and the automatic retirement contributions.
+That drives organic adoption.
+Golden rule: if it's not obvious, it won't scale.

 4. Data and Readiness for Future Savings